Call4Cloud | MMP-C | Autopilot | Device Preparation

 5. The Solution

-I was thinking about disabling the User Status Page as it could be a good option but that solution is just bypassing the real issue.
-I guess it’s safe to say, that the Something Went Wrong error is being caused by something that blocks the “Microsoft Store Appx Packages”.
+I was thinking about disabling the User Status Page as it could be a good option, but that solution bypasses the real issue.
+I guess it’s safe to say that the Something Went Wrong error is being caused by something that blocks the “Microsoft Store Appx Packages”.
 When scrolling down the CIS JSON baseline I got I noticed the same policy I was referring to in the Me and Earl and the Microsoft Store Apps blog

 That can’t be a coincidence!
 Let’s look it up in the Online CIS Benchmark about this policy.
 Looking at the CIS Microsoft Windows 11 Enterprise Benchmark v1.0.0 and the CIS Microsoft Intune for Windows 10 Benchmark v1.1.0 they both mention the same.

-The CIS Baseline/Benchmark is indeed recommending it to enable this particular setting!
-So I decided to remove the assignment of the CIS baseline and create a CSP with only this specific setting in it but this time Disabled!
+The CIS Baseline/Benchmark recommends enabling this particular setting!
+So I decided to remove the CIS baseline assignment and create a CSP with only this specific setting in it, but this time Disabled!
 Guess what happened after reinstalling and reenrolling the same VM that was previously failing?

 Yes, the Account Setup ESP account was shown!
 The Something Went Wrong error was gone!!!
 Looking at the AppxDeployment-server event log is also showing us no errors about the UndockedDevKit